LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/Troubleshooting-agent-tools.md

 ### Solution:

-1. Have the agent refresh their LiveEngage console.
+1. Have the agent refresh their Agent Workspace console.
 2. Check whether there are network connectivity errors on the agent side:
    * Open the Developer Tools > Network tab in the agent’s browser and check for failed requests (displayed in red in the Developer tool).
    * If there are failed requests, save the network traffic as a HAR file and send it to LivePerson Support for further investigation.